 In addition to our existing lead product, the ProSense system, a single probe system, we have developed an additional multi probe system that is expected to have the ability to freeze several tumors simultaneously or larger tumors, which we refer to as our MultiSense system.
 In our continued efforts aimed at improving our core technology, we are currently focusing on developing our next generation MultiSense system, which we intend to commercialize subject to regulatory approvals.
-We are also currently in the process of developing our next generation single probe system.
+We are also in the process of developing our next generation single probe system.
 While these next generation systems are still in various research and development stages, we expect them to be more efficient and user friendly (see "Business - Our Products - Research and Development" for additional information).

-We believe that obtaining regulatory approval for our products for specific indications will help us grow our business.
-As of May 2021, we have received a broad range of regulatory approvals for our systems to treat tumors in the lungs, kidneys, bones and other indications.
+We believe that obtaining regulatory approval for our existing and next generation products for specific indications will help us grow our business.
+As of August 2021, we have received a broad range of regulatory approvals for our systems to treat tumors in the lungs, kidneys, bones and other indications.
 In the United States our products are approved as a "single family" known as the "IceCure Family," which includes the IceSense3, ProSense, and MultiSense (which has not been commercialized) cryoablation systems.
-Although our existing, "IceCure Family" systems have regulatory approvals from the FDA for commercialization in the United States, we have yet to receive regulatory approval for such systems for treatment of malignant breast tumors, which requires a separate approval from the FDA (see "Business - Government Regulation" for additional information).
+Although our existing, "IceCure Family" systems have regulatory approvals from the FDA for commercialization in the United States, we have yet to receive regulatory approval for such systems for treatment of malignant breast tumors, which requires a separate approval from the FDA.
+The FDA classifies medical devices into one of three classes (Class I, Class II, or Class III) depending on their level of risk and the types of controls that are necessary to ensure device safety and effectiveness.
+The class assignment is a factor in determining the type of premarketing submission or application, if any, that will be required before marketing products in the United States.
+If the FDA does not approve 510(k) regulatory pathway, we will request that De Novo classification be accepted for our "IceCure Family" systems.
+If De Novo classification is needed for our "IceCure Family" systems, we will be required to accept special controls imposed by the FDA, mainly on the production process and post-market monitoring.
+If a De Novo classification is not approved by the FDA as the regulatory pathway, the FDA will accept only PMA, in which case we expect the timeline for marketing approvals would be longer and our costs associated with PMA would be higher compared to 510(k) or De Novo approvals (see "Business - Government Regulation" for additional information).